llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 and because for Clang that requires LLVM IR codegen, we chose `TreeTransform` not `Rewrite` to implement `TransformACCToOMP`.
-However, source-to-source translation is also a Clacc use case, and, as discussed in the next section, `Rewrite` is potentially helpful there after `TransformACCToOMP`.
+However, source-to-source translation is also a Clacc use case, and, as discussed in the next section, `Rewrite` is helpful there after `TransformACCToOMP`.

 Design
 ------

-To enable source-to-source translation from the Clang command line, Clacc supports a new Clang command-line option named `-fopenacc-print`.
+To enable source-to-source translation from the Clang command line, Clacc supports two new Clang command-line options: `-fopenacc-print`, which is built on `Rewrite`, and `-fopenacc-ast-print`, which is built on `-ast-print`.
 (TODO: A `-f` option might be inappropriate here.
 Something more like `-emit-llvm`, `-ast-print`, or `-c`, all of which have a major impact on the output form, might be better.)
-It takes any of the following values:
+Each takes any of the following values:

-* `acc`: OpenACC subtrees are printed and OpenMP subtrees to which they were translated are ignored.
-In this case, the only difference from `-ast-print` is that `-ast-print` typically must be combined with several other command-line options to, for example, enable OpenACC compilation.
-That is, `-fopenacc-print=acc` is more convenient.
+* `acc`: OpenACC constructs are printed and the OpenMP constructs to which they were translated are ignored.
+Thus, this value is likely not helpful to users but can be helpful to developers for debugging the Clacc implementation.
+That is, `-fopenacc-print=acc` merely prints the original source without modification, and `-fopenacc-ast-print=acc` is a more convenient form of `-Xclang -ast-print -fsyntax-only -fopenacc`.
-* `omp`: OpenMP subtrees are printed, and the OpenACC subtrees from which they were translated are ignored.
+* `omp`: OpenMP constructs are printed, and the OpenACC constructs from which they were translated are ignored.
-* `acc-omp`: OpenACC subtrees are printed and the OpenMP subtrees to which they were translated are printed in neighboring comments.
+* `acc-omp`: OpenACC constructs are printed and the OpenMP constructs to which they were translated are printed in neighboring comments.
-* `omp-acc`: OpenMP subtrees are printed and the OpenACC subtrees from which they were translated are printed in neighboring comments.
+* `omp-acc`: OpenMP constructs are printed and the OpenACC constructs from which they were translated are printed in neighboring comments.

 In the last two cases, Clacc will avoid duplicating the code block associated with a directive if that code block prints identically in both the OpenACC and OpenMP versions.
 The output then looks similar to the code passage in the previous example.

-Currently, the implementation of `-fopenacc-print` is based on `-ast-print`.
-This is problematic in several ways:
+Originally, Clacc only supported the functionality of `-fopenacc-ast-print` (but under a different name).
+Because it's built on `-ast-print`, its functionality is problematic in several
+ways:

 * `-ast-print` was designed for debugging and not for faithful printing of the AST.
 Even so, we have successfully contributed